 The prices/quotes posted on the Admiral Markets trading platforms (the "Platform") may not necessarily reflect the broader market.
 Admiral Markets will select closing prices to be used in determining margin requirements and in periodically marking to market the positions in your account and closing out such positions.
 Although Admiral Markets expects that these prices will be reasonably related to those available on what is known as the interbank market or any appropriate exchange or other financial market (the "Reference Market"), prices Admiral Markets uses may vary from those available to banks and other participants in the Reference Market.
 Consequently, Admiral Markets may exercise considerable discretion in setting margin requirements and collecting margin funds.
-As the products are in part related to the underlying you should ensure you are aware of the risks involved in the underlying including currency fluctuation, volatility and gapping (a sudden price shift which can be caused by many factors including but not exclusively, economic events, market announcements and periods where trading in the underlying does not take place).
+As the products are in part related to the underlying you should ensure you are aware of the risks involved in the underlying including currency fluctuation, volatility and gapping (a sudden price shift which can be caused by many factors including but not exclusively, economic events, epidemics, market announcements and periods where trading in the underlying does not take place).

 A non-guaranteed stop will not protect you against this risk as it is not immediate and only triggers an order to close the position at the nearest available price.

 Various situations, developments or events may arise over a weekend when the markets generally close for trading, that may cause the markets to open at a significantly different price from where they closed on Friday afternoon.
 You will not be able to use the Platform to place or change orders over the weekend and at other times when the markets are generally closed.
 There is a substantial risk that stop-loss orders left to protect open positions held over the weekend will be executed at levels significantly worse than their specified price.
 When doing this a client accepts this risk and that they will be liable for any resulting deficit.

 10. Electronic trading